CV Builders Evolution: From Builded in Word to LinkedIn

 Pros and Cons of CVs Created Online

-Pros of a traditional CV is it looks professional and you can privately share your CV with specific recruiters etc. As it’s not online it can be seen on paper.
+Pros of a traditional CV are that it looks professional and you can privately share your CV with specific recruiters, etc. As it’s not online, it can be seen on paper.

 So what CV shines brighter, an online CV or a traditional one?